romanrabodzei/Github-Certification-Preparation/README.md

 <p>
 This repository contains questions and answers to help you prepare for the GitHub certification exams.
 Whether you are a beginner or an experienced user, you’ll find valuable insights and practice material to enhance your GitHub skills and knowledge.
 Good luck with the exams!
 </p>

+> [!IMPORTANT]
+> **These are NOT real questions from the exam, but quite close enough to what you can get.
+The goal is to help you prepare and obtain the certification.**